Nox Arcana

-Nox Arcana is the American neoclassical dark wave, dark ambient musical project of Joseph Vargo.
-It was founded in 2003 as a duo with William Piotrowski, who left in 2008 to pursue a career in film score composing but still acts as its studio engineer while Vargo continued on as sole composer and musician performing under the name.
-According to the Nox Arcana biography, the name is derived from two Latin words that roughly translate to "mysteries of the night."
+Nox Arcana is an American neoclassical dark wave musical project founded in 2003 by Joseph Vargo.
+Initially Nox Arcana was formed as a duo with William Piotrowski, who left in 2008 to pursue a career in film score composing but still acts as its studio engineer.
+Vargo has since continued on as the sole composer and musician performing as Nox Arcana.
+The name is derived from two Latin words that roughly translate to "mysteries of the night."

 All of Nox Arcana's music is released independently on the Monolith Graphics label, a publishing company owned by Vargo.
-With their third album, Nox Arcana became a Billboard Top Ten charting artist in the holiday genre.
+With their third album Winter's Knight, Nox Arcana became a Billboard charting artist.

-William Piotrowski released his first solo film soundtrack with Crimson Winter.
-Joseph Vargo wrote and recorded solo for later albums, Blackthorn Asylum, Winter's Eve, Theater of Illusion, The Dark Tower, Winter's Majesty and Legion of Shadows, which was a dedication to fans, and marked Nox Arcana's 10-year anniversary.
-For the next decade Joseph Vargo performed solo on Gothic, Season of the Witch, and Ebonshire, which has become a series of holiday music EPs released each year, culminating in 2018 with the full collection on CD.
+Nox Arcana's music is often used to provide atmosphere for films, plays and ballet performances, role-playing games and during Halloween at theme parks, several of which have based haunted attractions on Nox Arcana's original theme albums.

+Nox Arcana releases on average two to three albums per year, each with 21 tracks, with a few exceptions.
+Joseph Vargo and William Piotrowski co-wrote the music for the albums Darklore Manor, Necronomicon, Winter's Knight, Transylvania, Carnival of Lost Souls, Blood of Angels (with Michelle Belanger), Blood of the Dragon, Shadow of the Raven, Grimm Tales, and Phantoms of the High Seas.